ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

 * **Root stack** - Top level stack to which all nested stacks belong
 * **Parent stack** - Stack which create the current stack

-Can define CF stack as a logical resource
+Can define CFN stack as a logical resource

 ```yaml
 VPCSTACK: